 Best Cryptocurrency Exchanges in Canada 2026

 Affiliate Disclosure: This page contains affiliate links.
-If you sign up through our links, we may earn a commission at no extra cost to you.
-This does not influence our ratings or reviews.
+When you sign up through our links, we may earn a commission at no extra cost to you.
+This may affect which products we review and where they appear on this site — it does not affect our editorial assessments.
 Learn more.

 You want to buy some crypto but aren’t sure where to start?
 You’re not alone.
 Cryptocurrency has exploded in popularity, and plenty of Canadians are looking to get in on the action.
 The easiest way to buy Bitcoin (BTC), Ether (ETH), and other digital assets is through a crypto exchange.
 But with so many options out there—including some sketchy ones—you’ll want to make sure you’re using a legit platform.